You are currently viewing Direct Taxes and Taxpayers

 b) Other activities involved in paying direct taxes.

 However, the advantages of direct tax depend on the taxpayer’s activities.
-The following are some of the advantages of direct taxes to the taxpayers.
+The following are some advantages of direct taxes to the taxpayers.

 a.
 Positive impact on equitable distribution of wealth

 Under direct taxes, wealthy taxpayers are expected to pay more tax.
 Hence, taxpayers, especially low-income earners, are happy to know that wealthy taxpayers pay more taxes.
-The taxpayers see an equitable distribution of the country’s resources.
+The taxpayers see a fair distribution of the country’s resources.

 The extra taxes from the wealthy taxpayers are used to provide specific services that benefit mostly the low-income earners, such as free medical services and education.
 The income of the wealthy is created mostly by low-income earners.
 No one can become rich without the contribution of the low-income earners.